owntone/owntone-server/docs/artwork.md

 # Artwork

-forked-daapd has support for PNG and JPEG artwork which is either:
+OwnTone has support for PNG and JPEG artwork which is either:

 - embedded in the media files
 - placed as separate image files in the library
 - made available online by the radio station

-For media in your library, forked-daapd will try to locate album and artist artwork (group artwork) by the following procedure:
+For media in your library, OwnTone will try to locate album and artist artwork (group artwork) by the following procedure:

 - if a file {artwork,cover,Folder}.{png,jpg} is found in one of the directories